-In addition to above we also circulated legal confirmation request to lawyer in this regard and obtained their views confirming the status of Appeal as of June 30, 2020.
-Lawyer is confident of a favourable outcome since binding MoU exists between the Company and foreign investor.
+In addition to above we also circulated legal confirmation request to lawyer in this regard and obtained their views confirming the status of Appeal as of June 30, 2021.
+Lawyer is confident of a favourable outcome since DCIL is actively pursuing foreign investors.